oscarotero/simple-crud/README.md

 #### Save relations

-When data is asigned (for example, some comments within a post), to save the data in the database, you must do this:
+Once the data is asigned (for example, some comments within a post), to save the data in the database, you must do this:

 ```php
 //Get a comment